Work Visa For Skilled Employees

 Since the UK immigration is under pressure to shrink immigration, the home office is taking necessary measures to ensure that the requirements of tier 2 sponsorship licences are met.

 As an employer, you will have to update yourself on new regulations concerting work visas.
 For instance, there is a new introduction to the Tier 2 sponsorship licence requirement.
-Starting 6 April 2017, employers will be required to pay £1000 per year as Immigration Skills Charge for Tier 2 visa immigrants.
-This means that if you employ an immigrant for a period of 3 years, you will have to pay £3000 as Immigration skill charge for that worker.
+Starting 6 April 2017, employers will be required to pay £1000, per year as Immigration Skills Charge for Tier 2 visa immigrants.
+This means that if you employ an immigrant for a period of 3 years, you will have to pay £3000, as Immigration skill charge for that worker.

 At Reiss Edwards, we have a team of top immigration lawyers with over 10 years of experience in immigration services.
 We have helped numerous migrants with their Tier 2 Visa application process and also helped employers to acquire Tier 2 Sponsorship Licences.
-For further advice or professional advice on Tier 2 Visas, contact us today for a free initial assessment on 020 3744 2797 send us an email on email@example.com.
+For further advice or professional advice on Tier 2 Visas, contact us today for a free initial assessment on 020 3744 2797 email us on email@example.com.

 - Fiancé Visa UK Refusal Reasons